Austrian leader vows to stay on amid bribery allegations - NewsBreak

 Austrian leader vows to stay on amid bribery allegations

-BERLIN — (AP) — Austrian Chancellor Sebastian Kurz is denying wrongdoing and vowing to remain the country's leader after anti-corruption prosecutors said he is under investigation in a probe of suspected bribery.
-However, his coalition partner said Thursday that the allegations left a “disastrous” impression and raised questions over the chancellor's “ability to act.”
+BERLIN (AP) — Austrian Chancellor Sebastian Kurz is denying wrongdoing and vowing to remain the country’s leader after anti-corruption prosecutors said he is under investigation in a probe of suspected bribery.

 The case centers on allegations that finance ministry money was used between 2016 and at least 2018 to pay for manipulated polls that were published in a newspaper without being declared as advertising.
 Kurz became his party’s leader and then chancellor in 2017 after previously serving as Austria’s foreign minister.

-In a separate case, the 35-year-old chancellor was put under investigation in May by anti-corruption authorities on suspicion of making false statements to a parliamentary commission, an allegation he has also rejected.
+In a separate case, the 35-year-old chancellor was in May by anti-corruption authorities on suspicion of making false statements to a parliamentary commission, an allegation he has also rejected.

 Kurz rejected responsibility in the latest case in an interview Wednesday night with ORF public television.